 The main controls for financial management are set out in the Constitution - these are the Budget and Policy Framework and the Financial Procedure Rules.
-These cover the arrangements for Financial Management, Financial Planning, Risk Management and

-Control of Resources, Financial Systems and Procedures and External arrangements.
+These cover the arrangements for Financial Management, Financial Planning, Risk Management and Control of Resources, Financial Systems and Procedures and External arrangements.
 The Council also complies with the Prudential Framework for Local Authority Finance.

 The Council has a Medium-Term Financial Planning process (MTFP) which integrates budget and corporate planning to match resources to the corporate priorities.
-The plan has been revised during 2020/21 to ensure compliance with new requirements linking capital investment decisions with the Prudential Code.
 The planning and monitoring framework is co-ordinated through the JMT which consists of the Executive Members and SMT.
-The MTFP for 2022/23 to 2026/27 will be presented to Executive, Business & Transformation Scrutiny Panel (BTSP) and Council between August and September 2021.
 CIPFA introduced a Financial Management Code (FM Code) in 2019 with the intention it would be introduced from 2020/21.
 The FM Code is intended to improve the financial resilience of organisations by embedding enhanced standards of financial management.
-With the impact of Covid-19 and the additional pressures 2020/21 has become a shadow year with full implementation from April 2021.
 There are clear links between the FM Code and the Governance Framework, particularly around focus on achieving sustainable outcomes.
+The Council has undertaken work to ensure compliance with the code and will present the findings to the Audit Committee in September 2022.